LlamaLLamaGoose/tweety/README.md

 ## Final Project ([Laracast](https://laracasts.com/series/laravel-6-from-scratch))

-This is my work while following along with the laracast series, This isn't fully complated as it's missing the last few lessons
+This is my work while following along with the laracast series, This isn't fully completed with the extension work.

 You'll need to create the .env file from the example as well as generate the key.